-9.5.23 st_floppy
+9.5.24 st-floppy

-A switch that is activated by insertion of an Section 8.3.15 [it_floppy], page 193.
+A switch that is activated by insertion of an Section 8.3.15 [it_floppy], page 195.
 Just actors assigned to a player can insert a floppy out of their item inventory by hitting the floppy switch with a floppy being the first item.

-On a second hit the switch is deactivated and the inserted floppy is returned to the players inventory.
+On a second hit the switch is deactivated and the inserted floppy is returned to the player's inventory.

-Floppy stones are often used as openers for an adjacent Section 9.5.19 [st_door], page 256 that is declared as its 'target'.
+Floppy stones are often used as openers for an adjacent Section 9.5.20 [st_door], page 258, that is declared as its 'target'.
 But there is the inherent danger that an actor passing the door accidentially hits the neighboring floppy stone, causing the floppy to be pulled out again and the door to be closed immediately.
-Of couse this would shatter any Section 10.2.4 [ac_marble], page 321 or Section 10.2.5 [ac_pearl], page 322.
-But a 'secure' floppy stone checks that the hitting actor is not positioned on one of the floppy stones target positions.
+Of couse this would shatter any Section 10.2.4 [ac_marble], page 325, or Section 10.2.5 [ac_pearl], page 326.
+But a 'secure' floppy stone checks that the hitting actor is not positioned on one of the floppy stone's target positions.
 It refuses any actions caused by such critical hits.
 Note that in case the target is a callback function that closes the adjacent door, there will be still no protection.
 A floppy stone with 'secure' value 'false' would accept any hits and shatter marbles as it has been standard on older Enigma releases and is still in modes besides Enigma.

-state, values: ON, OFF; default: OFF; See Section 6.1.2 [state], page 126 Current activity state of the floppy stone.
+state, values: ON, OFF; default: OFF; See Section 6.1.2 [state], page 125 Current activity state of the floppy stone.

-secure values: true, false; default: true Protect actors on target positions by neglecting their hits.
+secure values: true, false; default: true

+Protect actors on target positions by neglecting their hits.

-signal See Section 6.2.3 [signal], page 131 Switches on at value '1', and off at value '0'.
+signal See Section 6.2.3 [signal], page 130 Switches on at value '1', and off at value '0'.

-on See Section 6.2.4 [on], page 131 off See Section 6.2.5 [off], page 131
+on See Section 6.2.4 [on], page 130 off See Section 6.2.5 [off], page 130 st_floppy with state=0FF st_floppy with state=ON

-Action: See Section 6.1.3 [target], page 127, See Section 6.1.4 [action], page 127 Variants:
+Action: See Section 6.1.3 [target], page 126, See Section 6.1.4 [action], page 126 Variants:

-$9.5.24 st_fourswitch$
+9.5.25 st_fourswitch

 A switch that points into one of the four orientations and turning on every switching event.
 The most common event is an actor hitting this stone.
-But Section 9.5.6 [st_boulder], page 244 will trigger this switch, too.
+But Section 9.5.6 [st_boulder], page 246, will trigger this switch, too.
 Of course other objects can send messages on actions to make this switch turning.